 In selecting a vision system, two primary criteria were used, according to CES President Chris Clarke.
 “First, the system chosen would need powerful vision tools to meet Eli Lilly’s demand for accuracy and repeatability to comply with ever more stringent regulatory requirements,” Clarke explained.
 “Second, it had to be very simple to use, so operators with no vision experience could easily modify the inspection on-the-fly during product changeovers.”

 “We tested several systems to prove which could do the job, then selected the vision system based on the results,” said Clarke.
-“Cognex tools were more robust for this application than the other vision tools we evaluated, and the powerful pre-processing filters helped us achieve the desired inspection results.
-The Cognex vision tools provided the most robust solution.”
+“Cognex tools were more robust for this application than the other vision tools we evaluated, and the powerful pre-processing filters helped us achieve the desired inspection results.”
 The image pre-processing filter tools that other systems offered were not extensive enough to accomplish the inspection goals for the vial trays used by Eli Lilly.
 The total count of each tray was not repeatable and therefore not reliable.
 Filter tools could not easily be referenced together in order to obtain a refined pre-processed image.
 Also, to obtain real-time counts of a tray being inspected, additional front-end programming would be required within the other systems evaluated.

 System set up: